extrasmallwinnie/micromeg/README.md

 The goal of `micromeg` is to document and share convenience functions I use frequently for microbiome data analysis and processing.
-This package does not create any brand new functionatlity and was built on the great work of others.
+This package does not create any brand new functionality and was built on the great work of others.
 Many of the functions it provides already exist in other packages.
 For example, [phyloseq](https://bioconductor.org/packages/release/bioc/html/phyloseq.html)